thomshaw92/FingertipMappingMND/SOP/README.md

     - Explain to the participant that they will grip the dynamometer until it registers a target force (either 5 or 10 kilos), then try to replicate that force with eyes closed.
     - Participant squeezes the dynamometer to the target force with their eyes open, noting the sensation.
     - Remember to press 'start' on the dynamometer at each trial
+    - **THE EXPERIMENTER will hold the dynamometer.** Assistance may be required to assist with the correct weight.
     - Participant then closes their eyes and squeezes the dynamometer to reproduce the force sensation.
     - Participant says "stop" when they believe they've matched the force.
 - **Scoring:** Record the force value on the dynamometer at the time when participant says "stop".
 Compute the difference from the target force to get the error score.